 It's tough to say that Deep Space Nine 'deserved' better.
 Even during its run, it was the show that nobody really expected to get an awesome game out of, and the attempts faded from memory incredibly quickly.
 Still, at least it got a couple.
 More than you can say for Babylon 5.

-Next week, Star Trek Month concludes with... ugh...
+Next week, this look at Star Trek concludes with... ugh...
 Voyager.
 Can the most insipid of shows without the word 'Enterprise' in the title lead to some of its most memorable games?
 Maybe.
 And while the high points are pretty well known already, it may not even need an elite force to make it so.